Language demographics of Quebec: Anglicization and Francization

 Not all analysts are entirely comfortable with this picture of the status of the English language in Quebec.
 For example, a more refined analysis of the Census data shows that a great deal of anglicization continues to occur in the communities traditionally associated with the English-language group, e.g., the Chinese, Italian, Greek and Indo-Pakistani groups.
 Nevertheless, a majority of new immigrants in every census since 1971 have chosen French more often than English as their adopted language.
 Statistics Canada's 2011 National Household Survey of Canada reported that for the first time in modern history, the first official language of more than half of Quebec immigrants was French.
 Those who spoke French as their first official language formed 51.1% of all immigrants to the province, while an additional 16.3% spoke both French and English; among those who immigrated to the province between 2006 and 2011, the proportion who spoke French as their first official language was 58.8%.

-Language Politics

-Francophones in Quebec tend to vote for the Parti Québécois, While Non-Francophones tend to vote for the Quebec Liberal Party.